of the Phonograph

 RPM Birthdays are currently the following:

-in early 1930's and subsequently used for 1) spoken word recordings,
+(first used in early 1930's and subsequently used for 1) spoken

-limited music formats - see Canada Antique Phonograph Society
+and businesses 4) limited music formats - see Canada Antique

-by Vitaphone in 1930 for electrical transcription recordings and
+(first used by Vitaphone in 1930 for electrical transcription

-introduced in 1948 by Columbia Records as the Long-Playing Record
+recordings and introduced in 1948 by Columbia Records as the

-records with vertically cut grooves requiring a special sapphire
+Pathé disc records with vertically cut grooves requiring a special

 and talking movies which began with W. K. L. Dickson's Kinetophonograph's